gskurokawa/Natural-gas/README.md

 - **Monthly/** — Month-ahead (H = 1) study on monthly data (2015–2026).
 Covers
   price forecasting, cross-hub cointegration and transmission among TTF, JKM, and Henry Hub via a VECM, and GARCH volatility.
-Contains the paper (markdown and PDF), code, and dataset.
+Contains the paper (markdown), code, and dataset.
 The dataset can be generated from the build .py file.
 The analysis is found in the .ipynb file.

 - **Daily/** — Week-ahead (7-day) study on daily data (2022–2026).
 Tests whether
   European and global fundamentals, granted perfect foresight, can beat a random walk for the TTF price level (they cannot), and shows that volatility is forecastable with a HAR-X(+VIX) model.
-Contains the paper (markdown and PDF), code, and dataset.
+Contains the paper (markdown), code, and dataset.
 The dataset can be generated from the build .py file.
 The analysis is found in the .ipynb file.